Japan City Guides: Nagasaki

 Though Nagasaki had already been around for some 1000 years, the city's first real claim to fame dates to the 1550s (and then, of course, to the end of the war in August of 1945).
 In 1550 the first Portuguese ship arrived in Nagasaki Harbor.
 In 1571, the Japanese government opened up the port of Nagasaki to foreign trade to the Dutch and, to a lesser degree, Chinese.

-The foreign traders were confined to tiny Dejima Island.
+The foreign traders were confined to tiny Dejima Island, first the Portuguese and then the Dutch after Portuguese traders were expelled.
 For more than 200 years this was Japan's only contact with the outside world.
 What remains of the city's experience with outsiders can be found in Chinatown, a reconstructed Dejima, castella (pound cake), the longer noses Nagasaki residents have supposedly been saddled with thanks to their Dutch genes, and more.

 This former man-made island is now part of the mainland of the city thanks to landfill.
-Dejima was a Dutch trading post to which the "hairy barbarians" were confined - and ordinary Japanese prohibited from entering - during Japan's two hundred years of self-imposed isolation (sakoku) from 1641 to 1854.
+Dejima was a Dutch trading post to which the "hairy barbarians" were confined - and ordinary Japanese, except for courtesans provided to the Dutch, Japanese guards and Tokugawa officials, prohibited from entering - during Japan's two hundred years of self-imposed isolation (sakoku) from 1641 to 1854.

-The island was the source of Rangaku, or Dutch learning, that became the basis of modern Japanese medicine and science.
+Dejima was the source of Rangaku, or Dutch learning, that became the basis of modern Japanese medicine and science.
 Much of Dejima is currently under construction now, but it is well worth seeing.
-Dejima is a short walk from Chinatown.
+Dejima is a short walk from Nagasaki's Chinatown.

 Siebold did much to introduce western medicine to Japan and introduce Japan to the west on his return to Europe.
 Take a #3 streetcar for Hotarujaya from Nagasaki station and get off at Shinnakagawamachi and then a short walk.